WITI TV Tower: History

 The lights stayed on until the energy crisis of 1973-74, when a viewer suggestion permanently darkened the lighting, though the maintenance costs of the lighting were already high due to winter and spring atmospheric icing which would rain higher-up icicles onto the lighting, constantly breaking bulbs (the icing also occasionally requires the area around the tower to be closed for safety reasons).
 The strands remained dormant upon the tower legs until 2003, when they, along with the giant "6" sign, were removed as the station fitted the tower for digital broadcasting.

 Outside WITI, the city's public broadcasting and religious broadcasters have an extensive history with the structure.
-Milwaukee Public Television leased space on the tower for WMVS (channel 10) and WMVT (channel 36) until a move to WVTV's tower in 1981 (with all three stations, and WCGV-TV (channel 24) moving to the nearby digital-ready Milwaukee PBS Tower in 1999).
+Milwaukee Public Television leased space on the tower for WMVS (channel 10) and WMVT (channel 36) until a move to WVTV's tower in 1981 (with all three stations, and WCGV-TV (channel 24) moving to the nearby digital-ready Milwaukee PBS Tower in 1999, which does have guy wires over the Milwaukee River terminating on the river's east bank).
 WYMS (88.9) and WUWM (89.7) have been long-term tenants of the tower dating to the 1970s, along with Family Radio's WMWK (88.1) coming online in the early 1990s.
 Ion Television's Kenosha-licensed WPXE-TV (channel 55) would begin to transmit from the tower in the late 2000s to centralize their digital signal.
 WVCY-TV (channel 30) became another tenant of the tower in 2018 as part of a channel sharing agreement using WITI's existing spectrum (which was relocated to digital channel 31 in fall 2019, requiring new transmitter work that year).
 In November 2019, W269DL (101.7), a translator of WGKB (1510), began to also transmit from the tower.

 The Tower is located off of the Oak Leaf Trail, just north of Capitol Drive in Shorewood, Wisconsin (north of the city of Milwaukee).